Donders-Institute/bidscoin/docs/workflow.rst

 If you add new subjects all you need to do is re-run the bidscoiner -- unless the scan protocol was changed, then you also need to first re-run the bidsmapper to add the new samples to the study bidsmap.
 The paragraphs below describe the BIDScoin worklow in more detail.

 .. tip::
-   If you don't know what command to use or what to do, run the ``bidscoin`` command to give you a workflow overview
+   If you don't know what shell command to use or what to do, run the ``bidscoin`` command to give you a workflow overview

 Step 1a: Running the bidsmapper
 -------------------------------